Disk Wind Feedback from High-mass Protostars. V. Application of Multi-Modal Machine Learning to Characterize Outflow Properties: Conclusions

 \item For the analyzed ALMA sources, inferred protostellar masses cluster between $12\text{-}15~M_{\odot}$.
 These values are lower than traditional SED-based estimates, reflecting the $60~M_{\odot}$ initial core mass constraint of the training set; thus, these results are best interpreted as indicators of the evolutionary stage.
 While recovered position angles show excellent agreement with visual morphology, inclination angles exhibit larger discrepancies, highlighting the inherent degeneracies between viewing geometry and evolutionary effects.

 \end{enumerate}

-Overall, this work demonstrates that multi-modal learning provides a physically interpretable and scalable approach for linking observed outflow signatures to underlying protostellar properties.
-While the current model is bounded by the physical diversity of the training simulations, the framework is modular and can be extended to broader parameter spaces, additional molecular tracers, and more heterogeneous environments.
-These developments will facilitate the automated, physically informed analysis of large-scale ALMA surveys and future high-resolution facilities.
+\xdtwo{Overall, this work demonstrates that multi-modal learning provides a physically interpretable and scalable approach for linking observed outflow signatures to underlying protostellar properties.
+However, it is vital to explicitly acknowledge the physical limitations inherent to the current training dataset.
+Most notably, because the underlying MHD simulations utilize a fixed initial core mass of $60~M_\odot$, the model is trained on a single evolutionary track.
+Consequently, the predicted protostellar mass ($m_*$) is degenerate with the mass accretion rate and primarily acts as a proxy for the evolutionary stage ($m_* / M_{\rm core}$) of a massive core, rather than representing a universal absolute mass.
+Furthermore, the current framework is trained exclusively on synthetic $^{12}$CO (2-1) emission.
+While bounded by these physical and observational constraints, the framework is modular.
+Future expansions of the simulation grid to include varied initial core masses and envelope densities, combined with targeted transfer learning for additional molecular tracers, will break these physical degeneracies.
+Ultimately, these developments will facilitate the automated, physically informed analysis of large-scale ALMA surveys and future high-resolution facilities.}